North Carolina Minerals

 The Spruce Pine Mining District produces 90 percent of all the mined and processed quartz that the electronics industry uses, according to the Mountain Resources Commission.
 Spruce Pine’s unusually large and unusually pure quartz crystals are so valuable to the computer industry that its quartz mines are protected by the U.S. Department of Homeland Security.
 Which points out one of the region’s biggest economic ironies: the Blue Ridge Mountains, among the oldest mountains in the world, are invaluable to the world’s most modern industries.

-Ray Mica Mine, Burnsville, Yancey County, N.C.
+North Carolina Minerals from the Ray Mica Mine, Burnsville, Yancey County, N.C.

 The Ray Mica Mines are located on Hurricane Mountain, 4.0 km (2.5 miles) SSE of Burnsville, in the Bolen's Creek area, on National Forest land.The mine is actually a series of open cuts with 10 verticle shafts (which remain open) and stopes (an excavation in the form of steps) that extend in a muscovite, albite and quartz pegmatite that runs approximately 400 yards up the mountain.
 Garrett Ray (the mine’s namesake) first worked the mine digging for mica in the late 1860’s.
 The Ray mine was closed and reopened many times throughout the years until the Wray Mining Company abandoned it in 1944 after the U.S.G.S. included the mine as part of the Strategic Minerals Investigation Program.
 There are extensive tailings and cuts that extend from the top of a divide down a steep slope to a creek full of broken and jagged pegmatite rocks in this Yancey County forest.
 This site is famous for its specimens of Beryl in albite-muscovite pegmatite.

-Little Pine Garnet Mine Madison County, N.C.
+North Carolina Minerals from the Little Pine Garnet Mine Madison County, N.C.

 The Little Pine Garnet Mine has been worked since the early 1900’s.
 It was later purchased in 1913 by Logan Ball who found many gem quality specimens.
 Tiffany's of New York evaluated the mine at one time but found there was not enough gem quality material to be productive in a large scale mining operation.
 Many specimens for collectors were found.
 After a few years Logan opened the mine to local collectors/rockhounds for the fee of $1.00 per day.
 The mine has become famous over the years for its large well-formed crystals of almandine garnet.
 The mine was passed on to his son Jack Sr who continued to allow collecting at the site for $5.00 per day.
 As the years have passed, many excellent specimens have been found.
 The mine is currently operated by Jackie Ball, Jacks Son, and he too allows collecting for the fee of $25.00 per day.